dgethings/lsp-cisco-ios/docs/prd/epic-3-advanced-ios-intelligence-and-editor-features.md

 - 2: The LSP flags commands or parameters that are not available in the specified version.
 - 3: The LSP warns about the use of deprecated commands in the specified version.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+Version fields were added to `ios.Keyword`, the scraper was updated to populate them, `Diagnose` was modified for version validation, and `lsp/server/server.go` was updated for configuration.

 ### Story 3.3: Implement Device Type Awareness

 As a network architect,